wp-plugins/restaurant-manager/readme.txt

 **Advanced Customer Email Support**

 - Advanced customer email support is now available.
 Apart from the automated email notifications made when pending, confirming and rejecting a booking, you are now able to send direct email notifications from the customers reservation booking panel.
 So when you reject a booking or overbook your table you can email the customer directly offering them another alternative.
 [Download Customer Email Support](http://www.syntaxthemes.co.uk/shop/restaurant-customer-emailer/ "Advanced Customer Email Support") and improve your customer relations.

+**SMS Support**

+- Send SMS directly to your customers from their reservation screen.
+The SMS messaged are logged in the system if they are sent or failed.
+Restaurant Manager keeps a record of your SMS's for audit purposes and to keep a record of the content being sent.

 **Future Developments**